rootstrap/RSFormView/README.md

 For a class to implement `FormViewModel` delegate  you only need to define an array of `FormItem`.
 Each `FormItem` will determine the behavior and validation of each text field in your form.
 Out of the box, RSFormView provides the following subclasses of `FormItem`:
-- `TextCellItem`: A single line of text, or a "section header"
+- `TextCellItem`: A single label, or a "section header"
 - `TextFieldCellItem`: A single text field.
 - `TwoTextFieldCellItem`: Two text fields.